-Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods pe r week) Course Mark: Theory x 2 tests (30% each) : 60% Practical Reports : 20% Practical Test : 20% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination N 1ark (60%) Syllabus: The major outcome of this subject is to enable students to understand foods as mechanistic, chemical systems.
-All the phenomena observed in preparing food can, in principle, be understood in classically chemical terms.
-Under- standing how chemical systems behave enables us to better control them to meet our many needs.
-Students will enter the class with a basic knowledge of chemistry and leave understanding how it applies to food.
-As well as understanding the important chemical basis of food quality, successful stu- dents will develop a conceptual framework to understand unfamiliar phe- nomena in terms of food chemistry.
-Achievement of these outcomes re- quires both an accumulation of facts and the development of an analytical us: The Food Technology course focuses on the application of food science for the production, preparation, processing, packaging, storage, distribution and use of wholesome food.
-Food Industry Management therefore introduces students to the importance of management in the proper operation of the food industry
+Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per week) Course Mark: Theory x 2 tests (30% each) : 60% Practical Reports • 20% Practical Test • 20% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination M ark (60%) Syllabus: The major outcome of this subject is a as mechanistic, chemical systems.
+All food can, in principle, be understood standing how chemical systems behav meet our many needs.
+Students will of chemistry and leave understandin understanding the important chemica dents will develop a conceptual fram nomena in terms of food chemistry. quires both an accumulation of facts approach to food quality. the phenom d in classical e enables us enter the cla g how it ap al basis of fo nework to u Achieveme tena observed in preparing ly chemical terms.
+Under- to better control them to ass with a basic knowledge plies to food.
+As well as bod quality, successful stu- understand unfamiliar phe- ent of these outcomes re-